marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       are created but before the audio capture thread starts.
     - Propagate errors up the call stack as `BOOL`s
   - Running Error Handler
+    - The error will set #gbIsRunning to `false`, set #giApplicationReturnValue to #EXIT_FAILURE and post an `MW_CLOSE`.
+The thread will continue to run until the application .
   - Normal Shutdown
     - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped